igortsb/devops101/README.md

-Set up a new Git repository and create a dev branch for 'new-project
+Set up a new Git repository and create a dev branch for 'new-project'

 1. Create a 'development' branch and move to it